USA: race and space

 Dear Mr. President:

-It was a difficult question.
-Speaking at the stockholders' annual meeting in Watertown, New York after the situation was resolved, Kirkwood explained that while large, neither Woolworth nor any other company could influence the deep-rooted convictions of the people of the Southern States.
+This presented a quandary.
+Speaking later, after a solution had been found, at his Annual General Meeting in Watertown, New York, Kirkwood explained that despite the corporation's scale, no company could influence the deep-rooted convictions of the people of the Southern States.

 The stance was honourable.
-In fact weeks earlier he had freed the local manager to desegregate the lunch counter.
-Harris had chosen to delay action until the vacation season, which he hoped would take the heat out of the siutation.
+In fact he had quickly freed the local manager to desegregate the lunch counter.
+But Harris had chosen to delay action until the vacation season, in an attempt to take the heat out of the situation.

 In July 1960, three African-Americans were served at the lunch counter.
-With minimal publicity Frank Harris chose to serve three Negro employees before opening the counter to all.
+With minimal publicity Frank Harris served three Negro members of his store staff before opening the counter to all.

 Company celebrations were short-lived.
 The Manager at the nearby branch in Winston-Salem, North Carolina resigned rather than serve Negro customers and was promptly replaced.
 In both towns the situation was quickly calmed, and, as the Greensboro Times reported, when the first Negroes were served "They came as individuals and they were served as individuals.
 The sky did not fall."